shadowbaofu/Sculio/README.md

 **Is Sculio compatible with other Balatro Mods?**

-Currently we have no intention of supporting other Balatro mods.
+**Sculio is not compatible with Talisman.** Currently we have no intention of supporting other Balatro mods.
 This is our last priority as _Sculio_ is meant to be played standalone with the base game.

 **I found a bug in the mod.
 Where do I go to report it?**